 - 1983 IFBB Mr. Olympia (4th)

-Frank Zane has been described as someone pretty quiet and calm.
-He started lifting weights when he was 14 years old after opening a bodybuilding magazine he randomly found at his school.
+Frank Zane has been described as quiet and calm.
+He started lifting weights when he was 14 years old after opening a bodybuilding magazine he randomly found at his school – an amazing turn of fate!
 Frank had then started training at the gym and also had bought himself his first pair of dumbbell which he would train with at home.

-He is one of the only athlete to have beaten Arnold Schwarzenegger during a competition in Florida, Mr Universe.
+He is one of the only athlete to have beaten Arnold Schwarzenegger during a competition in Florida – the Mr Universe.
 Later in his life, Frank Zane will write many books, 5 in total.
 His last book was called 91 day wonder body.

 His most famous book is his own autobiography which is called Symmetry (no affiliation).
 Not a surprising title coming from one of the most proportional and aesthetic body in the world of bodybuilding.